-Drain sea strainer, heat exchangers and raw water supply and discharge lines for the optional generator raw water supply pumps.
+Drain the sea strainer, heat exchangers and raw water supply and discharge lines for the optional generator raw water supply pumps.
 Make sure all sea water has drained from the exhaust system.
 Some generator engine mufflers have a drain plug that must be removed to properly drain the muffler.

-Once this is accomplished, pour a nontoxic marine engine antifreeze mixture into a large pail and put the generator raw water intake lines into the solution.
+Once the exhaust system has been drained, pour a nontoxic marine engine antifreeze mixture into a large pail and put the generator raw water intake lines into the solution.
 Run the generator until the antifreeze solution is visible at the exhaust port, then shut the engine off.